Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Applications to asymptotic geometric analysis

-(2).
-The rightmost inequality follows by integrating the left-hand side of \eqref{eq:bal-pos-1} and using the fact that $\mathbb E|g|=\sqrt{2/\pi}$.
-For the leftmost we argue as before.
-Set $A=\{\|G\|_\infty> 100 \sqrt{\log n}\}$ and note that $\mathbb P(A)\ls n^{-2}$.
-Then, we may write where we have used the fact that The in particular part follows from the leftmost estimate and the Cauchy-Schwarz inequality.
+It remains to notice that where in the last passage we have applied the Cauchy-Schwarz inequality and the standard fact that $\mathbb E g_i^2=1$.
+Finally, the in particular part follows from the leftmost estimate and the Cauchy-Schwarz inequality.

 (3).
 The left-hand side of \eqref{eq:bal-pos-1} implies that $B_X \subseteq \frac{r}{a} B_1^n$.
-Hence, taking volumes on both sides, we get where in the last step we have used the leftmost estimate from \eqref{eq:bal-pos-2}.
+Hence, taking volumes on both sides, we get where in the last step we have used the leftmost estimate from \eqref{eq:bal-pos-2}. \prend